laradock/laradock/README.md

 	192.168.5x.10x  laravel.dev   # (make sure to set your Docker IP)
 ```

-7 - Actually there's nothing you need to do here :) just run the containers and start coding.
+7 - Finally run the containers and start coding.

-*"Note: Only one time in your life, when you run this command for the first time, it will take about 10 minutes (depend on your connection speed) to download the images form the Docker Hub".*
+*"Note: Only the first you run this command will take up to 7 minutes (depend on your connection speed) to download the images to your local machine, Only once in life.*

 ```bash
 	docker-compose up -d